clever-khan/Password-Generator/README.md

     generate a password for you.

     You would have to choose the strength level of password.
-    Either an easy one a medium or a hard one.
+    Either a weak one a medium or a strong one.